mfkiwl/veriRISCV/tests/riscv-isa/riscv-tests/README.md

 ## Introduction

-The tests code use used here are copied from the [riscv-tests](https://github.com/riscv/riscv-tests) repo from riscv organization.
+The tests code used here are copied from the [riscv-tests](https://github.com/riscv/riscv-tests) repo from riscv organization.
 See LICENSE for the original license requirement.

 I modified the code for my CPU design verification.

 ## How to Build the Instruction RAM file used for simulation

+1. update the git submodule

+    ```shell
+    git submodule update --init
+    ```

+2. run make to generate verilog dump

     Just run `make` in the linux shell and it will generate the asm dump (\*.dump) and the instruction memory content file (\*.verilog) for each tests.

 ## Modifications on the original contents